zengzzzzz/golang-trending-archive/README.md

 * 【2024-04-01】[jagrosh / MusicBot](https://github.com/jagrosh/MusicBot) - 🎶 A Discord music bot that's easy to set up and run yourself!
 ## Go

+* 【2024-04-29】[talostrading / sonic](https://github.com/talostrading/sonic) - Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go.
 * 【2024-04-27】[zk-Call / zkp-hmac-communication-go](https://github.com/zk-Call/zkp-hmac-communication-go) - "Zero-Knowledge" Proof Implementation with HMAC Communication in Go
 * 【2024-04-27】[Dhravya / radish](https://github.com/Dhravya/radish) - Super fast drop-in replacement of the in memory key-value store Redis, made in Golang
 * 【2024-04-27】[kubernetes-sigs / descheduler](https://github.com/kubernetes-sigs/descheduler) - Descheduler for Kubernetes